NoailletasJordan/satisfactory/src/pages/index.md

         content: >-
           I chose Satisfactory because of the recommendation of a friend of mine and I have to say I was not disapointed.
-They greatly helped me developping my commerce with a stunni,g product.
+They greatly helped me developping my commerce with a stunning product.
       - type: review_item
         author: Jane Roe
         avatar: images/review2.jpg